MRaflyH/TA-STI/DECISIONS.md

 nothing for the other — and the cross-domain gap is the number this thesis reports.

-**The wrapping measurement makes this sharper.** Tropis latitude spans −7,75 to −5,75; subtropis 26,75 to 30,25.
-They do not overlap at all, so a source-fitted min-max scaler maps **100% of the target domain's `lat` and `lon` outside [0, π]** in both directions, where a rotation wraps rather than clips.
+**The range measurement makes this sharper.** Tropis latitude spans −7,75 to −5,75; subtropis 26,75 to 30,25.
+They do not overlap at all, so a source-fitted min-max scaler maps **100% of the target domain's `lat` and `lon` outside [0, π]** in both directions.

-In the cross-domain arms those two features carry noise.
+**Corrected 2026-09-11.** This paragraph previously said the rotation *wraps rather than clips* and that the two features *carry noise*.
+Both are wrong against the archive `[repo]`: `CLIP_TEST_FEATURES = True`, and `Scaler.transform` clips to [0, 1] before mapping onto [0, π] — the archive makes the same aliasing argument and already prevents it.
+The correct statement is **saturation, not aliasing**: every target-domain `lat` and `lon` value clips to exactly 0.0 or exactly π.
+In the cross-domain arms those are not noisy features, they are two constants occupying two of fifteen qubits.
+That is a larger and more measurable cost than "noise", and it applies only to the cross-domain arms — the number this thesis reports.

+The same mechanism, milder, applies to `PS`: 36,37% of subtropis rows collapse onto a single boundary value in `sub_to_tropis`.

+Whether the new code clips at all is itself a decision, not an inheritance.

 So dropping `lat` and `lon` as predictors addresses both problems at once: the dead-cell shortcut and the fact that a coordinate cannot mean anything in the